 Expressions are built from variables defined in the Problem instance.
 In addition, an expression can contain a VariableSet instead of a single variable.
 This allows many similar expressions to be represented by one Expression instance which means that the LP problem can be constructed faster.

 '''

-class psamm.lpsolver.lp.Constraint
+exception psamm.lpsolver.lp.SolverError

+Error wrapping solver specific errors.

 '''